 AVG($[Measures].[Internet Sales Amount]$)

-Click the Apply button in the Formula toolbar.
-If the formula syntax is correct, a checkmark is displayed in the toolbar, and the bar chart is updated to show the corresponding formula series.
+Click the apply button.
+If the formula syntax is correct, a checkmark is displayed in the formula bar, and the bar chart is updated to show the corresponding formula series.

 3.3.
 Re-visualize the formula series